vmarquez/PureBomberMan/README.md

 are plenty of ways to compsose functions or actions, but State has the additional benefit of the fact that you can get a State from a Lens.

-So, again, there were more omssisions regarding my Lens implementation.
-There's one more method (and an alias)
+We'll add one more method to our Lens implemenation along wtih an alias.
+ScalaZ and most Lens impelmenations will have a way to get a State monad.

 ```scala
 case class VLens[a, b](set: (a, b) => a, get: a => b) {